 Offering a variety of dining environments and culinary stations (including Kosher), the new dining facility is designed to also accommodate large alumnae and conference events and facilitate the evolution of dining traditions like Gracious Meals, faculty breakfast meetings, and cultural events.

 Designed to LEED Silver standards, the project features highly energy efficient systems, including waste stream management and solar hot water generation.
 Combined with the variety of vibrant and ever-changing co-curricular and social activities, the new Community Center serves a critical role in strengthening the sense of community and facilitating the creative collisions which are critical to new students.
-Through the team’s efforts, the centralization of dining services was successfully repositioned as a positive and welcomed change change for the the college’s bright future while respecting Mount Holyoke’s rich past.
+Through the team’s efforts, the centralization of dining services was successfully repositioned as a positive and welcomed change for the college’s bright future while respecting Mount Holyoke’s rich past.